matro7sh/slides/docs/prez.md

 ---
 # What's coming soon ?

-* Real time notification
+* Real time notification ( Mercure )
-* End to End Tests
-* Upload picture in vulnerability
+* Upload picture in vulnerability ( on PR )
+* Password to protect mission
+* Translate all front-end with i18n

 ---